storybookjs/react-native/docs/src/pages/guides/guide-svelte/index.md

 Svelte storybooks don't support using templates in a story yet.
 Instead, you can create a `.svelte` file to compose components together, or to access all normal Svelte functionality, like slots.

-So you can create a story "view" file, essentially just a .svelte file to load your components into to test.
+So you can create a story "view" file, which is essentially a .svelte file to load your components into to test.

 ```html
 <!-- MyButtonView  -->